marionettejs/backbone.marionette/docs/marionette.behavior.md

 Interaction points, such as tooltips and warning messages, are generic concepts.
 There is no need to recode them within your Views.
 They are prime candidates for abstraction into a higher level, non-coupled concept, which is exactly what Behaviors provide you with.

-Here is the syntax for declaring which behaviors get used within a View:
+Here is the syntax for declaring which behaviors get used within a View.
+* You can pass behaviors either as a set of key-value pairs where the keys are used to lookup the behavior class, or as an array.
-* The keys in the hash are passed to `getBehaviorClass`, which looks up the correct `Behavior` class.
+* The keys in the hash are passed to `getBehaviorClass` which looks up the correct `Behavior` class.
 * The options for each `Behavior` are also passed through to the `Behavior` during initialization.
 * The options are then stored within each `Behavior` under `options`.